UNIVERSITY OF SOUTH FLORIDA

 While students can start preparing for college during their junior year of high school, they typically start on the applications the summer before or fall of their senior year.
 The summer is a great time to start checking application deadlines, researching colleges, and creating a college list.
 College application deadlines usually range from January 1 to February 1, except for colleges with rolling admission deadlines like USF.
 Some colleges may also offer the opportunity to apply early, before the usual deadline, and get a decision sooner.

 In addition, some colleges may have priority or early admission deadlines for applications.
 Applying with these deadlines in mind can help students have the best shot at obtaining scholarships and admission.
-For example, USF priority application deadline for freshman students seeking Fall admissions is November 1st.
+For example, USF priority application deadline for freshman students seeking Fall admissions is in early November.
 The priority deadline ensures students will get their preferred campus and may be less competitive.

 What Can My Child Do Over the Summer to Prepare for College?